Great things are happening in Downtown Atlanta.

 Become an Influential Part of Downtown

 Being a member of Central Atlanta Progress also affords you and your team more opportunities to benefit as an active and informed citizen.
-Our members enjoy a long list of personalized benefits that include unique networking opportunities, preferred vendor status and economical sponsorship opportunities, as well as one-on-one assistance from CAP staff.
-You'll also be invited to participate in CAP Membership Councils that support our efforts and advise our staff on matters such as transportation and sustainability, economic development, and marketing.
+Our members enjoy a long list of personalized benefits that include unique networking opportunities, preferred vendor status, and economical sponsorship opportunities, as well as one-on-one assistance from CAP staff.

 Additionally, you’ll receive monthly e-newsletters and invitations to events, like our Town Hall Meetings and our signature Annual Meeting, that will keep you informed and engaged around the issues that matter most to Downtown’s stakeholders.